ExpediaDotCom/haystack-collector/http/README.md

 # Http Span Collector

 The http collector is a web service built on akka-http.
-It accepts [proto](https://github.com/ExpediaDotCom/haystack-idl/tree/master/proto)serialized and json serialized spans on port 8080(configurable).
+It accepts [proto](https://github.com/ExpediaDotCom/haystack-idl/tree/master/proto) serialized and json serialized spans on port 8080(configurable).

 Collector has two endpoints
- 1.  '/span': It is for span ingestion.
+ 1.  `/span`: It is for span ingestion.
 The 'Content-Type' header is used to understand the data format.
-Therefore one needs to set it correctly as
+Therefore one needs to set it correctly as:
-    * 'application/json':  Json formatted spans
+    ⋅⋅* 'application/json':  Json formatted spans
-    * 'application/octet-stream': Proto-serialized binary format.
+    ⋅⋅* 'application/octet-stream': Proto-serialized binary format.

- 2. '/isActive': It can be used as a health check by your load balancer
+ 2. `/isActive`: It can be used as a health check by your load balancer

 ### How to publish spans in json format